behave/behave/docs/behave.rst

    Fail if there are any undefined or pending steps.
 **-t, --tags**
    Only execute features or scenarios with tags matching TAG_EXPRESSION.
-Pass '--tag-help' for more information.
+Pass '--tags-help' for more information.
 **-v, --verbose**
    Show the files and features loaded.
 **-w, --wip**